MidenTheDev/ServerLevelsV3/README.md

 #### Q: Can you bring back the yml file data storage?
 A: I'd really rather not.
 Using yml files to store the data for each player is incredibly slow compared to databases.
 If enough people really want yml storage back, then I will bring it back, but the demand will have to be rather large.

+#### Q: I need help!
+X Isn't working!
+A: Check the relevant Wiki page for the feature that isn't working and make sure your configs are set up properly.
+If you cannot find the issue yourself, join the Discord server and request support there.